anxety-solo/sd-webui-notebook/README.md

 ## ❗ IMPORTANT:

-_NoCrypt stated that Google Colab has completely stopped supporting the operability of A1111, and you can be disconnected from the session at any time..._
+_NoCrypt has announced that Google Colab has stopped supporting A1111 work, and you can be disconnected from the session at any time..._.

-### ⚠️ `STATE OF BETA VERSION:` is currently shut down again - _not working_.
+### ⚠️ `STATE OF BETA VERSION:` I don't know?
+Does it seem to be working? ⚠️

 ---